 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Periodontitis is a chronic disease that requires monitoring similar to check-ups for high blood pressure and other systemic conditions.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Meraw, Mentzel or Plonka will give you an excellent chance of keeping your teeth for your lifetime.
+Meraw, Plonka or Lopez-Torres will give you an excellent chance of keeping your teeth for your lifetime.

 Why is regular periodontal maintenance important?